 - UC’s Capital Accumulation Payment (CAP) - UCRP’s At Your Service Online

-- To enroll in LANS Health & Welfare benefits, wait for a letter from AonHewitt’s Your Benefits Resources (YBR).
-If you have not been contacted by Your Benefit Resources within 15 days after your coverage has ended, contact LANS Benefits Office.
+- To enroll in LANS Health & Welfare benefits, wait for a letter from Empyrean Benefit Solutions.
+If you have not been contacted by Empyrean 15 days prior to when your coverage is expected to end, contact Empyrean directly.

 Note: Eligibility begins the first of the second month following the date of termination from LANS, or the date your pension benefit begins if within 120 days of your termination from LANS, whichever is later.
 Once eligibility has been established, you have 31 days to enroll in medical benefits.